NEONScience/NEON-Data-Skills/tutorials/Python/Lidar/intro-lidar/classify_raster_with_threshold-2018-py/classify_raster_with_threshold-2018-py.md

 	</figcaption>
 </figure>

+Be sure to document your workflow as you go using Jupyter Markdown cells.

 **Data Institute Participants:** When you are finished, export your outputs to HTML by selecting File > Download As > HTML (.html).
 Save the file as LastName_Tues_classifyThreshold.html.
 Add this to the Tuesday directory in your DI-NEON-participants Git directory and push them to your fork in GitHub.
 Merge with the central repository using a pull request.

 </div>